xyl012/bioutils/README.md

 # Bioutils
 Utilities for working with biological sequences.
-Functionality is very similar to biopython.
+Functionality is similar to biopython.
 This crate is probably:

   <ul>Slower than pure u8 based counterparts </ul>
   <ul>tolerant of errors in strings, variable CIGAR/name strings </ul>
   <ul>does what you expect over punctuation and special characters </ul>

 The main use case for this crate is to preprocess and annotate sequences while being robust to errors caused by assuming ASCII or IUPAC encoding.
-If the sequence has a new or corrupt character, these utilities may be able to replace them.
+If the sequence has a new or corrupt character, these utilities may be able to check for or replace them.
 Sequences can then be turned into u8 representations for downstream processes.

-Currently functionality is based on return values:
+Current functionality is based on return values:

   <ul>Replace UTF8 characters with pseudorandom nucleotides (ACTG, case-sensitive) (returns a string or str) </ul>
   <ul>Check whether the sequence is a homopolymer, palindrome, etc. based on input value (boolean) </ul>